 Once most travellers have decided on where they want to go, they focus on the fun, adventure and bucket list side of travelling overseas.
-The reality is, anything can and does happen when you embark on a trip overseas and some of your focus should be on preparing for the unexpected, which is what travel insurance is for.
+The reality is, anything can and does happen when you embark on a trip overseas and some of your focus should be on preparing for the unexpected, which is what insurance is for.

-Fast Cover has put together one of and quite possibly the world’s most comprehensive travel insurance resource to help you understand travel insurance, get a quote, compare, buy, know what to do in an emergency situation and how to claim.
+Fast Cover has put together one of and quite possibly the world’s most comprehensive travel insurance resource to help you understand it, get a quote, compare, buy, know what to do in an emergency situation and how to claim.
 We’ve aimed to answer all your questions to help you choose the right policy for you with a variety of guides, how to’s, tips and articles.

 Travel insurance is a type of insurance that provides cover for the cost of unexpected and unforeseen emergencies and incidents when you are travelling.
 It also connects travellers with an emergency assistance team that can provide advice and help arrange medical treatment and repatriation home.

-Travel insurance typically consists of two components:
+Cover typically consists of two components: